ciglenecki/student-success-analysis/README.md

 # Student success analysis

-**Tidyverse is core package for wrangling, filtering, visualizing and processing data.**
+**❗Tidyverse is core package for wrangling, filtering, visualizing and processing data. ❗**

-# Directory structure
+# 📁 Directory structure

 ### src
 All files related to R including the dataset